django-components/djc-core-html-parser/README.md

 )
 ```

-To save ourselves from re-parsing the HTML, `transform_html` returns not just the transformed HTML, but also a dictionary as the second item.
+To save ourselves from re-parsing the HTML, `set_html_attributes` returns not just the transformed HTML, but also a dictionary as the second item.

 This dictionary contains a record of which HTML attributes were written to which elemenents.